 - 2 triple rooms in Emerson Hall or the Terraces, or

 - 1 double room and 1 4-person room in Emerson Hall

 Circle and Garden Apartments

 If all apartments are not selected by the end of the February apartment selection process for rising junior/seniors, a second selection may be offered, which will be available for all current students, including sophomores.
 During the second selection process, sophomores can make up 100 percent of the group.

 Specialty Area Selection

-Any returning student, including sophomores, can submit an application on HomerConnect to live in a Residential Learning Community or Substance Free Housing.
-Awards for each community will be published on HomerConnect.
+Any returning student, including sophomores, can submit an application on the Housing Portal (via HomerConnect) to live in a Residential Learning Community.
+Awards for each community will be published on the Housing Portal.
 Students can select into other specialty areas based on space availability.
 Substance Free and Quiet Study require that residents sign an agreement.
 Please see Important Dates for application due dates and selection.

 First priority for single rooms are given to juniors and seniors.
 All singles remaining after junior and senior selection will be available to rising sophomores.
-If you believe you have a special need for a single, please go to /reslife/guide/room_selection_programs/special_accommodations/ to read about the process and download the request form.
+If you believe you have a special need for a single, please refer to the Housing Accommodation processes.